belchejs-UC/it3038c-scripts-1/Week11/README.md

 ## Code based on ENV

 Knowing that we have the ability to check for our environment variable, we can make accommodations in our code.
 Right after we send our first response, we can add a bit more code to check for our ENV and change our output.
-Modify your app.get code to look something like this:
+Modify your app.get in index.js code to look something like this:

 ```javascript
 app.get('/env', function(request, response) {